GadagojuShiva/log-analysis-monitoring/README.md

 ## Introduction

-This shell script automates the analysis and monitoring of log files using Bash shell scripting.
-It continuously monitors a specified log file for new entries, performs basic log analysis, and generates a summary report.
+This shell script is designed to monitor a log file and optionally analyze it for specified keywords.
+It provides a simple yet effective way to monitor logs in real-time and generate summary reports based on specified criteria.

 ## Script Overview

-The `log-monitor.sh` script performs the following tasks:
+- Accepts a log file path and optional keywords as command-line arguments.
+- Monitors the log file for changes and appends new entries to a summary report.
+- Optionally analyzes the log file for occurrences of specified keywords and generates a summary report.

 ## Function Definitions

-### `ctrl_c()`
+### usage()

-This function handles the interruption signal (Ctrl+C) and gracefully exits the script.
-It's registered using the `trap` command to catch the SIGINT signal.
+- Displays usage information for the script, including command-line arguments and examples.

-### `monitor_log()`
+### monitor_log()

-This function continuously monitors the specified log file (`$1`) for new entries using the `tail` command with the `-F` option, which follows the file as it grows.

-- ``tail``: Prints the last part of files.
-Here, it's used with the -F option to follow the file as it grows, continuously displaying new lines appended to the file.
+- Monitors the log file for changes and appends new entries to a summary report.
+If keywords are provided, it filters the log entries based on those keywords.

-### `count_keywords()`
+### analyze_log()

-This function counts occurrences of keywords or patterns provided as arguments (`$2`, `$3`, ...) in the log entries using the `grep`, `sort`, and `uniq` commands.
-It extracts matching lines with `grep`, sorts them with `sort`, and counts unique occurrences with `uniq -c`.

-- `grep`: Searches for patterns in each input file or standard input.
-It extracts lines containing the specified keywords.
-- `sort`: Sorts lines of text files.
-Here, it's used to sort the extracted lines alphabetically.
-- `uniq`: Reports or filters out repeated lines in a file.
-With the `-c` option, it also counts the number of occurrences of each line.
-Here, it counts unique occurrences of lines (keywords) extracted by `grep`.

-## Main Function
+- Analyzes the log file for occurrences of specified keywords and generates a summary report detailing the count of each keyword.

+main()
+The main function of the script, responsible for initiating the log monitoring process.

 ### Script Execution Flow

-1. Checks for correct usage and the presence of command-line arguments.
+1. Check if the correct number of arguments are provided.

-2. Sets variables for the log file path (`$log_file`) and keywords to monitor (`$keywords`).
+2. Check if the log file exists.
+3. Start monitoring the log file.

-3. Invokes the `main` function to start log monitoring and analysis.
+4. Trap Ctrl+C to stop monitoring and perform log analysis.

-### `main()`

-This function executes the main functionality of the script:

-- Starts log monitoring by piping the output of `monitor_log` to a `while` loop.
-- Logs each new entry to the log file `log_monitor.log` and prints it to the console.
-- Upon interruption (Ctrl+C), prints a message and calls `count_keywords` to generate a summary report.
+5. Display messages indicating the monitoring process.

 ## Installation
-This script has no dependencies and can be run directly on any system with Bash installed.
+No specific installation steps are required.
+Simply download the script and ensure it has executable permissions.

 ## Usage